 6. HMRC have discretion to extend the rollover reinvestment window in certain circumstances; we have had success in putting forward cases to support such requests.

-This article and tax planning suggestions are based on rules at the time of writing.
+This article and business tax planning suggestions are based on rules at the time of writing.
 If you would like advice on Business Asset Rollover Relief in relation to your specific circumstances, please contact Helen King on email@example.com or 01295 250401.